20 Tourist-Approved Hotspots to Check Out in Portland On Your Oregon Road Trip

 Tom McCall Waterfront Park

 Between March and December, the waterfront park also hosts the Portland Saturday Market, one of the largest recurring arts & crafts markets in the United States.
-Time your visit with this weekly market to pick up a variety of unique items, like jewelry, craft, or souvenirs for everyone back home!
+Time your park visit with this weekly market to pick up a variety of unique items, like jewelry, crafts, or souvenirs for everyone back home!

 Waterfront Park is also the venue for the annual Portland Rose Festival.
-The famous festival celebrates the city’s horticultural heritage with a series of special events, including parades and a dragon boating race on the Willamette River.
-Most curious, however, is the Golden Rose Ski Classic, a rare summer skiing event held during the festival at Timberline Lodge on Mt.
-Hood.
+This famous festival celebrates the city’s horticultural heritage with a series of special events, including parades and a dragon boating race on the Willamette River.

-Looking for a taste of Portland’s infinite weirdness?
-Walk across the Willamette River on the Burnside Bridge from McCall Waterfront Park to Southeast Portland.
-The district is one of the city’s most interesting locations, chock-loaded with cool brewpubs, coffee shops, and art galleries.
-You’ll even find a handful of top attractions like the Oregon Museum of Science and Industry.
+When I wandered over to this district, I thought it was one of the city’s most interesting locations, chock-full of cool brewpubs, coffee shops, and art galleries.
+I even found a handful of attractions here, like the Oregon Museum of Science and Industry.
 Also known as OMSI, the museum is home to a cool planetarium and the USS Blueback Submarine.

 Barista Coffee in Pearl District